Blizzard Run to Town

 We are not building a traditional ski resort.

-Our guiding principle is simple: less is more.
+Our philosophy is simple: less is more.

-2. Why this place exists at all: recreation (a lot of it)
+2. Why this place exists at all: recreation

-Our real, everyday life includes:
+Our everyday life includes:

 • Backcountry skiing